barbietunnie/devops-intro-project/README.md

 From the packer-templates directory on your local machine:

+* NEW: To run from a locally available ISO, use application-server-local-iso.json as the input file instead; and edit the iso_url to point to the local path containing the ISO image.

 * Run `packer build -only=virtualbox-iso application-server.json`.
 You may see various timeouts and errors, as shown below.
 If you do, retry the command until the ISO download succeeds:

 ```